 Note: National and EU totals differ between the two approaches, as different boundaries apply.
 GHG inventories include international aviation and maritime transport (international bunker fuels) as memorandum items, which mean that they are excluded from national totals reported.
 However, they are included in air emissions accounts totals.
 Therefore total emissions reported in GHG inventory databases can differ significantly from the total reported in air emissions accounts for countries with a large international aircraft and/or shipping fleet.
 AEA reconciles totals with emission inventories through so-called 'bridging items'.

 The need to supplement information on the economy with environmental indicators was recognised in a European Commission Communication titled ‘GDP and beyond’ (COM(2009) 433).
-Furthermore, similar recommendations were made within the so-called Stiglitz report, released by the Commission on the Measurement of Economic Performance and Social Progress.
+Furthermore, similar recommendations were made within the so-called Report by the Commission on the Measurement of Economic Performance and Social Progress, released by the Commission on the Measurement of Economic Performance and Social Progress.
 Such recommendations support the analysis of statistics on human well-being to supplement economic indicators such as gross domestic product, for example by including physical indicators related to the environment.

 Air emissions accounts measure the interplay between the economy and the environment with respect to air emissions, in order to assess whether current production and consumption activities are on a sustainable path of development.
 Measuring sustainable development is a complex undertaking as it has to incorporate economic, social and environmental indicators.
 The data obtained from air emissions accounts may subsequently feed into political decision-making, underpinning policies that target both continued economic growth and sustainable development, for example, the European Commission’s latest initiative, the European Green Deal.